- Pets and Animals»

 At this time Sgt.
 Action heard barking in the back yard.
 When he investigated the source, Action discovered a severely emancipated pit bull chained without food or water.
-The emanciated dog, which weighed 43.5 lbs (a normal pit should weigh 75 lbs) was too dehydrated and weak to stand and had to be humanely euthanized because of it's condition.
+The emaciated dog, which weighed 43.5 lbs (a normal pit bull should weigh 75 lbs) was too dehydrated and weak to stand and had to be humanely euthanized because of it's condition.

 In a statement made to KWST News 13, the Humane Society of Yuma verified the above information.

 Joseph Moreno of Yuma, Arizona have been arrested and charged with two felony animal cruelty and two misdemeanor charges of animal cruelty.
 Rose Moreno may be facing the same charges after the case is reviewed by the Yuma County attorney.
 None have been filed at the time of this report.